productimer/productimer/README.md

 \
 \
 The backend employed in this project encompasses MongoDB for the database, along with Node.js and Express for the backend.
+We have used socket.io for the rooms feature so that you can create a common session with your friends from anywhere in the world!